 In the case of systems that are characterized by uncertainty, decision-makers face a complex problem since many different alternatives, each with different consequences and coupling effects, have to be considered.
-The concept of single-point planning, which is prominent in business planning, reduces all possible future alternatives to one manifestation.
+The concept of single-point planning, which is prominent in corporate planning, reduces all possible future alternatives to one manifestation.
 Similarly to the TSP problem, certain information is simply ignored during the planning process.
 Concretely, fixing the variables to a concrete number ignores the uncertain events.
 However, the uncertainty is not eliminated!
 Simulations help us to make the lost information visible, such as the range the results may take or the correlations between the model variables.
 However, simulations can neither increase nor reduce complexity.

 Be attentive if you encounter concepts such as "complexity reduction", which are based on the non-use of certain methods.
 What is claimed as a reduction is basically a loss of information.
 Encounter the complexity openly and learn to deal with it better.
 Simulations, according to our conviction, enable you to do so.